Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/intro.rst

    Photo by LCDR Dave Parsons.
 (DN-SC-93-01299)

-During the 1990's when the aerial threat to the fleets of the US Navy lessened and with the advent of operations like operation Desert Storm, the ground attack role was resurrected.
+During the 1990's when the aerial threat to the fleets of the US Navy lessened and with the advent of operations like Desert Storm, the ground attack role was resurrected.

 The ability to carry and deliver air-to-ground munitions had been implemented in the F-14 from the beginning but ruled out by the Navy as cost and risk ineffective given the F-14's role as a Fleet Air Defence fighter.

-With the renewed interest for this role, some of the F-14As and F-14Bs were equipped to carry the LANTIRN targetting pod allowing the RIO to find and designate laser guided bombs for his own aircraft and others.
+With the renewed interest for this role, some of the F-14As and F-14Bs were equipped to carry the LANTIRN targeting pod allowing the RIO to find and designate laser guided bombs for his own aircraft and others.
 Later on the ability to carry and deliver gps-guided JDAMs was also added.

 Most of the LANTIRN equipped aircraft were the ones upgraded with the programmable TID or (PTID) allowing for greater integration of the LANTIRN.